srobo/ops-manual/internal-structure/kit-team.md

 ## Roles and Responsibilities

-In addition to the [common responsibilities](./common-responsibilities.md), the kit team committee has the following responsibilities:
+In addition to the [common responsibilities](./common-responsibilities.md), the Kit Team Committee has the following responsibilities:

 ### Collective responsibilities

 * Communicating a strategic vision for the kit.
 * Ensuring that resources are deployed only for the purposes of delivering the Student Robotics Competition Programme or as directed by the Trustees.
-* Maintaining a record of team members, with their abilities and desired workload.
-* The management, tracking and distribution of assets within the team.
-* The management of the workload of members of the team.
-* Ensuring projects are open source, open to contribution from external parties, and inviting to work on by volunteers.
-* Assigning and managing projects/maintenance to team members, this may be assigned to self organising subgroups of individuals.
-* Maintain documentation of processes and anything else that they feel relevant relating to their responsibilities to help both current and future volunteers This documentation should be licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Accountability